Home » Local News

 AS FOR THE NEGATIVE COMMENTS REGARDING CHICAGO AGENTS REPORTING OF THIS, GET IT CLEAR… THE CHICAGO TRIBUNE WAS THE FIRST TO REPORT THIS.
 CHICAGO AGENT POSTED THE STORY.
 THERE WAS NO COMMENT, NO JUDGEMENT ON BEHALF OF CHICAGO AGENT, JUST POSTING THE FACTS AS REPORTED BY THE CHICAGO TRIBUNE.
 THEY ARE PART OF THE MEDIA AND THIS IS PART OF THEIR JOB!!!

-• JERRY said:
+• JERRY says:

 the “report” is nothing more than just reporting an incident that happened, you can go online and see all the arrests and mug shots, its public knowledge. nobody is sayingh anything other than this man of prominence has been arrested for shoplifting. period. guilty or not, he will have his day in court, just like veryone else does. if he’s guilty, then he will be found guilty, if he is innocent, well then he will be innocent. check back then, im sure they will post that story as well.

-• David Kasprisin said:
+• David Kasprisin says:

 Never left the store and he’s with his kids.
 Are you being serious?
 You want someone to quit because an over zealous rent a cop didn’t like that he left the men’s department.
 Think about it someone who has had thousands of interactions, never been arrested, is going to take his kids downtown to swipe some ties?.
 Give me break.
 Whoever thinks that needs to be arrested too… for smoking crack.
 Sticking ties in his jacket- where’s the jacket in the mug shot?